 Chapter 9.
 Iris Papadopoulou, Ifigeneia Machili and Zoe Kantaridou: Task-Specific Strategy Use in Video-Mediated Integrated Writing: The Greek EAP Context

 Chapter 10.
-Zoe Gavriilidou, Irina Tresorukova and Antonios Mylonopoulos: Understanding Language Learning Strategies in Context: The Case of Russian Students Learning Greek FL
+Zoe Gavriilidou, Irina Tresorukova and Antonios Mylonopoulos: Understanding Language Learning Strategies in Context: The Case of Russian Students Learning Greek as a Foreign Language

 Chapter 11.
-Lydia Mitits, Zoe Gavriilidou & Athina Vrettou: EFL Learning Strategies and Motivational Orientations of Multilingual Learners in Mainstream and Dual-Immersion Schools
+Lydia Mitits, Zoe Gavriilidou and Athina Vrettou: EFL Learning Strategies and Motivational Orientations of Multilingual Learners in Mainstream and Dual-immersion Schools

-PART IV Aspects of Language Learning Strategy Instruction
+PART 4: Aspects of Language Learning Strategy Instruction

 Chapter 13.
 Nae-Dong Yang: Promoting Learner Autonomy through Learning Strategy Instruction with College EFL Students